My Next Life as a Villainess: All Routes Lead to Doom!

 A manga adaptation with art by Hidaka has been serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum since August 2017.
-It has been collected in seven tankōbon volumes and licensed in English by Seven Seas Entertainment.
+It has been collected in twelve tankōbon volumes and licensed in English by Seven Seas Entertainment.
 A spin-off manga was serialized from November 2019 to July 2021.
 An anime television series adaptation produced by Silver Link aired from April to June 2020, and a second season aired from July to September 2021.
-An anime film is set to premiere in 2023.
+An anime film premiered in December 2023.

 Premise

 Catarina Claes, the young daughter of a noble family, one day bumps her head and regains memories of her past life as a 17-year-old otaku girl.
 It is then that she realizes she has been reborn into the world of the otome game Fortune Lover as the game's villainess who, regardless of what route the player took in the original game, is doomed to be either exiled or killed.
 To avoid these routes that lead to doom, Catarina begins taking countermeasures.
 This, however, ends up having unexpected consequences on her relations with the other characters of the game's world.